All Episodes

 So it's not that evil because we don't even put people like that in jail.

-There are levels of evil, aren't they?
+There are levels of evil, aren't there?

-You know, have you murdered somebody?
+You know, have you, have you murdered someone?

-Do you know what I mean?
+He didn't murder her, you know what I mean?

 It's what she came up with first.

-And that's the female side, which is, and listen, listen, kindness and consideration in interpersonal relationships is really important.
+And that's the female side, which is, and listen, kindness and consideration in interpersonal relationships is really important.

 I mean, that's most of us aren't going to be tempted to murder people, but we're tempted to be petty and maybe a little cruel in our personal relationships.

-So again, I say this with great respect, and men should listen to women about this kind of stuff, but it's in the feels bad category.
+So again, I say this with great respect and men should listen to women about this kind of stuff, but it's in the feels bad category.

 If you just intentional infliction of emotional distress and so on.

-No, but like that's what I'm saying, even in even in the concept of war, you know, like you said, to intentionally make people vote to go ahead with or to be happy with going ahead and attacking another country, knowing that you're doing that under false pretenses or false allegations, that surely is evil.
+No, but like that's what I'm saying, even in the concept of war, you know, like you said, to intentionally make people vote to go ahead with or to be happy with going ahead and attacking another country, knowing that you're doing that under false pretenses or false allegations, that surely is evil.

 I would certainly agree with that.